HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 The first three values are 32-bit unsigned integer values each.
 The first one is holding the offset to the level's architecture map, the next value is the offset to the level's object map and the third value is the offset to the level's logic map.
 All values are absolute offsets from the beginning of the file, not relative offsets from the header or relative to each other.

-The next three values are unsigned 16-bit integer values describing the length of each map; this is important because the maps themselves are compressed, so the length of a given map is not the same as its size.
+The next three values are unsigned 16-bit integer values describing the Carmack-uncompressed length in bytes of each map; this is important because the maps themselves are compressed, so the length of a given map is not the same as its size.
 Their order is again first architecture, then objects and then logic.

 Next are two unsigned 16-bit integers describing the width and height of the level, in that order.
 The size appears to always be 64 x 64, but since it's not hardcoded it should not be assumed.

 Finally 16 characters, 8-bit ASCII each, form the level's named.
 In the original implementation the characters are stored in an array of type `char` with unspecified size.
 This is the standard way of storing ASCII strings in C, but the string needs to be terminated with `\0` (null character).
 In the file any remaining bytes are filled with `\0`, but in the code there is nothing to ensure that the string is indeed properly terminated, leaving a possibility for an error to happen.

 #### Extracting the maps ###
-Maps are compressed using the RLEW compression and then possibly compressed on top of that using Carmack compression.
+Maps are compressed using the RLEW compression and then compressed on top of that using Carmack compression.
 To decompress them one has to first Carmack-decompress the data and then RLEW-decompress it.
+For Carmack compression use the length encoded into the map as the decompressed size, it is given in bytes.
+The size of the uncomperessed RLEW data is hardcoded as `64*64*2` bytes or 4096 words.
+Since the size is also stored in the map format it might be a better idea to use that value instead and allow levels of different size for mods.
+The RLEW tag can be found in the MAPHEAD file as described above.

 Known bugs and limitations